mendrik/feather/feather-docs/content/getting-started/index.md

 {{< note title="Note" >}}
 The bindings in the HTML code are very simple.
 The only extra syntax on top of regular HTML is {{variable:methodA:methodB}}.
-Methods are optional however they can convert values to other types, ie boolean to "yes" / "no" strings, or filter arrays before rendering.
+Methods are optional however they can convert values to other types, i.e. booleans to "yes" / "no" strings or filter arrays before rendering.

-The above code is stripped off large parts, so don't expect it to compile or run.
+In some cases the variable can also reference deep properties with object dot notation.
 {{< /note >}}